Denver Pedestrian Accident Attorneys

 Why You Should Speak to a Pedestrian Attorney

 Crash-related injuries are usually catastrophic for pedestrians.
 They require serious medical treatment, yet at-fault drivers and their insurance companies don’t want to pay what these injuries are worth.
 After a collision, the driver’s insurance company may act friendly and offer you a settlement.
-But you shouldn’t take anything before talking to an experienced pedestrian injury attorney.
+But you shouldn’t take anything before talking to an experienced Denver personal injury attorney.
 Insurance companies want to settle your claim for as little money as possible, and they want to do it right now, before you figure out how much your injuries will really cost in the long run.

 We know how stressful and traumatizing it is to be hit by a motor vehicle.
 Many victims of vehicle collisions suffer serious post-traumatic stress and flashbacks, sometimes making it hard for them to continue to work.
 We know that insurance companies aren’t going to offer you that additional money to cover your emotional pain, but an experienced trial lawyer knows how to ask for it - and get it.